sleekstreet/RSQV_React/README.md

-# Hello World example
+# Ron Swanson Quote Voter React Example

-This example shows how to use react context api in our app.
+This example shows how I would use react to create a simple quote voter app.
+This example uses react next.js framework.

-It provides an example of using `pages/_app.js` to include the context api provider and then shows how both the `pages/index.js` and `pages/about.js` can both share the same data using the context api consumer.

-We start off by creating two contexts.
-One that actually never changes (`CounterDispatchContext`) and one that changes more often (`CounterStateContext`).

-The `pages/index.js` shows how to, from the home page, increment and decrement the context data by 1 (a hard code value in the context provider itself).

-The `pages/about.js` shows how to pass an increment value from the about page into the context provider itself.
+The bulk of the example is located on the main index page `pages/index.js`.
+All of the components are located in the component folder.

+The latest updates to this example is controling the amount of quotes that are available to this small grid by using the select dropdown in the header.
+The next updates for this example will be some adding some stylings to make this example look nice.

 ## Deploy your own